samsquire/ideas5/README.md

 # 107. Concurrency hoisting

-I want to be able to write the following code, without blocking the event loop:
+I want to be able to write the following code, where I can include a blocking function anywhere, but it shall never block the event loop of the current thread.

 ```
 hoist while (true) {